MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 The diagram contains the following components:

-- **User**: The user interacting with the dapp, the Snap companion dapp, and MetaMask.
+- **User** - The user interacting with the dapp, the Snap companion dapp, and MetaMask.
-- **Dapp**: The dapp requesting an action to be performed on an account.
+- **Dapp** - The dapp requesting an action to be performed on an account.
-- **MetaMask**: The wallet the dapp connects to.
+- **MetaMask** - The wallet the dapp connects to.
   MetaMask routes requests to the account management Snap and lets the user perform some level of account management.
-- **Snap**: The account management Snap that implements the Keyring API to manage the user's accounts and handle requests that use these accounts.
+- **Snap** - The account management Snap that implements the Keyring API to manage the user's accounts and handle requests that use these accounts.
-- **Snap companion dapp**: The Snap's user interface component that allows the user to interact with the Snap to manage accounts and requests.
+- **Snap companion dapp** - The Snap's user interface component that allows the user to interact with the Snap to manage accounts and requests.

 ## Account management Snap installation flow